Office of County Clerk

-After the organization of the State, official sanction was given to the office, and the name “County Clerk” was conferred upon the official in charge.
+After the organization of the State of New Jersey, official sanction was given to the office, and the name “County Clerk” was conferred upon the official in charge.
 The first reference to the office under this title appears in the law passed in June 7, 1779.
 The law, giving legal status to the office, was passed in 1806.
-The office was provided for in the Constitution of 1844 and again in the most recent Constitution of 1947, The County Clerk is therefore referred to as a “Constitutional Officer.”.
+The office was provided for in the Constitution of 1844, and again in the most recent Constitution of 1947.
+The County Clerk is therefore referred to as a “Constitutional Officer”.

 There is now a County Clerk elected in each of the twenty-one counties.
 Each County Clerk is elected for a term of five years.
-The Clerk must act in accordance with the statutes set up for his office by the State Legislature.
+The Clerk must act in accordance with the New Jersey statutes set up for their office by the State Legislature.

 The duties of the County Clerk are numerous with special responsibilities including, but not limited to:

-Administering the oath of office and certifying notaries; Passport Services; filing Trade Name Certificates; recording documents concerned with the purchase and sale of Real Estate; filing of Military Discharges and issuance of Veteran Identification Cards; filing of Sub-division Maps and Wetlands Riparian Aerial Photos; issuance of Veterans Peddlers Licenses; and performing Wedding Ceremonies.
+Administering the Oath of Office and certifying notaries; Passport Services; Clerk Certificates; filing Trade Name Certificates; recording documents concerned with any Real Estate transaction (such as Mortgages and Deeds); filing of Military Discharges and issuance of Veteran Identification Cards, issurance of Veteran’s Peddlers Licences; filing of Sub-division Maps and Wetlands Riparian Aerial Photos; and performing Wedding Ceremonies.